Charles Edward Callwell: First World War

-On the outbreak of the First World War in August 1914, Callwell was recalled to active service, being appointed Director of Military Operations at the War Office with the temporary rank of major-general.
+On the outbreak of the First World War in August 1914, Callwell was recalled to active service, being appointed Director of Military Operations (DMO) at the War Office with the temporary rank of major-general.
 He carried out much important work successfully, not least the preparation of various plans for the organization of the Dardanelles campaign, an operation which he personally opposed.
 In December 1915, following on the appointment of Sir William Robertson as Chief of the Imperial General Staff, a reorganization took place at the War Office.
-Operations and intelligence were divided into two independent branches, with Callwell as Director of Military Intelligence from 23 December until 3 January 1916, when George Macdonogh took over.
+Operations and intelligence were divided into two independent branches, with Callwell as Director of Military Intelligence (DMI) from 23 December until 3 January 1916, when George Macdonogh took over.
 Callwell was then sent on a special mission to Russia in connexion with the supply of munitions to that country and with the general question of Russian co-operation in the War.

 In April 1916 Callwell was made a Commandeur of the Légion d'honneur by the French, and in June 1916 was awarded the honorary rank of major-general.

 On his return to England late in 1916 he was given a position in the Ministry of Munitions as an adviser on questions affecting the supplies of ammunition to the various armies.
 In June 1917 he was created a Knight Commander of the Bath for his wartime services.
 Callwell eventually relinquished his position in October 1918, to return to literature and journalism.